shrnayvi/Ordering-System/README.md

+# Ordering System
-# Ordering System for certain events
+  Ordering system for a certain event.

 > NodeJS, express, REST API with JWT Authentication and mongodb support with mongoose